ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 <a name="BinaryToAndFro"></a>
 ### Binary Conversions to and from Decimal
 #### From decimal to binary
-We know that a dcimal number is converted into binary by dividing the number repeatedly by 2 until the qoutient becomes 0.
+We know that a decimal number is converted into binary by dividing the number repeatedly by 2 until the quotient becomes 0.
 The binary number is represented by adding the remainder at every step to the answer so far.
 ```java
 String decToBin(long n, String s)
 {